belligerentcrow/revy-soupbot/README.md

 - a welcome message when users log in for the first time
 - something something "you have submitted to the mortifying ordeal of being known" (thanks theo)
 - memes
-- "GET THEM REVY @usertag" or smth and she will commit unspeakable acts of violence towards that one guy i suppose. not me tho